 Angelica root is probably the third most important botanical used in the production of Gin.
 It’s importance comes from being a fixative used by many distillers to produce Gin and therefore ‘bind’ many of the other volatile oils.

 Angelica root is an 18-24 month crop, planted in built-up rows with the roots reaching up to 30cms below ground.
 Above ground level a plant with green foliage grows throughout the summer but dies back with the onset of winter.
 The root can be harvested at any time but is usually harvested after 18 months, during the autumn.
 The roots are washed and then dried before being cut to various sizes depending on Beacon Commodities’ specifications.

 Angelica seed has an extremely poor germination rate and therefore vast quantities are required.
 The seed needs to be well handled and dried to ensure effective storage and is therefore harvested in the summer (24 months after it was planted).
-Its use in the Gin Industry is not as common as angelica root but is proves a key botanical for some very well known Gins.
+Its use in the Gin Industry is not as common as angelica root but it proves a key botanical for some very well known Gins.

 Beacon Commodities are working on growing their own UK angelica root.
 An exciting project that could lead to the second UK grown botanical.

-Please see our Newsletter,Issue 5 and Issue 6 for further details or please contact or phone +44 1473 810 107.
+Please see our Newsletter,Issue 5and Issue 6 for further details or please contact or phone +44 1473 810 107.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.